Hospital Plans, Medical Insurance and Comprehensive Medical Aid Plans

 In South Africa you also have to understand about medical insurance.

-It is not the same as medical aid and is governed by The Financial Services Act.
+It is not the same as medical aid and falls under the Financial Services Act.
 Hospital plan premiums are often more affordable to the average South African that medial aid fees.

 Medical Aid on the other hand is governed by The Council for Medical Schemes.

-Hospital Plans – the more affordable Option for most South Africans
+Hospital Plans – Affordable Option for most South Africans

 The difference between a hospital plan and a comprehensive plan is that the comprehensive medical aid plan covers out-of-hospital expenditures such as those doctor’s visits and medicines.